How To Make Soy Milk & Tofu Using Your MOD Cold Press Juicer

 Gone are the days of store-bought alternatives; with just a few simple ingredients and our step-by-step instructions, you'll be enjoying your very own homemade tofu and soy milk in no time.
 Whether you're a vegan, lactose intolerant, or just exploring new culinary avenues, mastering the art of tofu and soy milk preparation is an essential skill.
 Unlock the secret to a healthier, tastier, and cost-effective protein source now.

-There are a few steps involved and it does take a little bit of time to make (mostly because you have to soak your soya beans for 24 hours) but the steps are very straight forward and it can be broken down into parts making this recipe very manageable.
+There are a few steps involved and it does take a little bit of forward planning (mostly because you have to soak your soya beans for 24 hours) but the steps are very straight forward and it can be broken down into parts making this recipe very manageable.

 Let’s get started!

 Just a note before we get going, you need to start soaking your beans at least 24 hours before you need them.

 - A large jar

 - A large non-stick saucepan